Chemical leak, fire reported at Marathon Petroleum refinery in Garyville; evacuation order issued

 GARYVILLE, La.
 (WVUE) - First responders are on-site at the Marathon Petroleum refinery in Garyville working a naphtha release and fire at a storage tank, according to a company spokesperson.

-Residents within a one-mile radius of the refinery are being ordered to evacuate.
+Residents within a two-mile radius of the refinery are being ordered to evacuate as a precautionary measure, St. John the Baptist Parish officials say.

+St. John officials say that a shelter is open at East St. John Preparatory Academy Gym on 400 Ory Drive in LaPlace and at West St. John High School at 480 Highway 3127.
+Transportation is available if needed by calling 985-652-222 or 985-652-6338.
+Residents are asked to bring medications and other items they need to the shelter.

 The spokesperson said that the release and fire were self-contained on company property and that there were no injuries.